 - Not requiring the stringent procedures to qualify sea lions for removal as the current permit (i.e. identifying individuals by markings, previously hazing them, and documenting predation on salmon or steelhead).

-The law does not repeal protections for sea lions provided under the Marine Mammal Protection Act.
+The law does not repeal any other protections for sea lions provided under the Marine Mammal Protection Act.

 Frequently Asked Questions

-Why are California sea lions a concern on the Columbia River?
+Why are sea lions a concern on the Columbia River?